Importance Of Weaning for Indian Babies: Tips to Follow

 Q1.
 What allergies could a child have while weaning?

 A child could have a variety of food allergies.
-Some common food allergies are peanuts, eggs, diary and gluten.
+Some common food allergies are peanuts, eggs, dairy and gluten.

 Q2.
 How likely is it that a child will get a food allergy?